DefenderOfBasic/notebook/source/content/Projects/🪞 White Mirror - Reading Guide.md

 Something short & simple, self contained, self referential that can go viral on social media.
 In the style of a one pager "meme" essay.
 See ["There is no source"](https://x.com/DefenderOfBasic/status/1937263090271420510) for inspiration.

+Think of this not as explaining White Mirror, but as using the same technique.
+Like instead of explaining a joke, you're riffing on it, telling another joke with the same structure.

 ----